agjmills/laravel-docker-tutorial/day-to-day-docker-laravel.md

 * `docker-compose up -d --force-recreate` Recreate containers even if their configuration and image haven't changed.
 * `docker-compose up -d --force-recreate` Build images before starting containers.

+## XDebug
+When built, the app container image within this repository will have xdebug installed (if `WITH_XDEBUG=true` is defined within the `app.build.args` attribute inside `docker-compose.yml`).

+By default, this will attempt to connect to `10.0.1.41` on port `9000`.
+You can change this by editing the `docker.env` file.
+Change the
+IP address defined here to your local IP address, and [setup your IDE to accept connections on port 9000](https://dev.to/oranges13/phpstorm-xdebug-alpine-on-docker-13ff#setting-up-phpstorm).